 In the words of Hannah Montana: “Everyone makes mistakes.
 Everyone has those days.”
 None of us are safe from errors in our genealogy research.
 Many software programs (such as RootsMagic) and online family tree services (including Ancestry.com) have built-in tools to help you error-proof your genealogy.
 But you can take your family tree’s health into your own hands by knowing what issues to look for.
-Here are six common genealogy errors—and what you can do to prevent them.
+Here are five common genealogy errors—and what you can do to prevent them.

 1. Ages that don’t make sense

 Do you have an ancestor who was born before her parents?
 How about a great-great-grandmother who gave birth at the age of 60 (or at the age of 6)?
 Incorrect dates can topple your hard-earned research and raise head-scratching questions.
 Specifically, watch out for these oddities:

 - Children born before their parents’ birth

 - Women giving birth before the age of 14 or after the age of 50

 - Women married before the age of 13

 - Individuals who married, bought property, appeared in census records, etc. after their death